 1 ladle of water

-Method: Dissolve the sugar in the water over low heat until it becomes stringy and transparent.
-Prepare the icing just before you need it as it must be poured while still hot.
+Procedure: Dissolve the sugar in the water over low heat until it becomes stringy and transparent.
+Prepare the glaze just before you need it as it should be poured while still hot.

 Final composition of the cassata